 There’s always something to do at the Residents Club.
 You can spend the morning on the tennis/pickleball courts, followed by an afternoon at the beach, then finish off the day by heading to one of the fire pits to stargaze and enjoy the company of family and friends.
 Maybe you would prefer to shoot some hoops on the sports court or play Frisbee on our large grassy area, followed by heading over to our Boathouse to use the kayaks, stand-up paddle boards, or paddle boats while the kids use the lake slide or children’s play area.
 All are available for free use by residents.

 Our Clubhouse is the community epicenter where residents and their guests are welcome to get together for book clubs, mom and tot groups, card games and other activities.
-It’s where our community gathers for special events such as our annual Stampede Breakfast, Christmas parties, Easter Egg Hunt, Summer Picnic, Wine Club, Kid’s Movie Nights, and so much more.
+It’s where our residents gather for many of the community’s varied program of special events, such as our annual Stampede Breakfast, Christmas parties, Easter Egg Hunt, Summer Picnic, Wine Club, Kid’s Movie Nights, and much much more.

 It’s easy to stay active by participating in the many scheduled fitness and exercise classes held at the Clubhouse.
 Work out the kinks with a Yoga or Pilates class, or try something new like Kickboxing or Karate.
 There are a variety of times and classes to choose from, including outdoor activity lessons like tennis and sailing.

 Connect With The Outdoors

 In Elbow Valley, each day can be an adventure exploring everything the community has to offer.
 With three lakes to discover (one stocked for fishing) and over 20 kilometers of nature trails and paved multi-use trails literally out your door, it’s easy to want to stay close to home.